 For additional information on medical conditions and factors associated with increased risk for progressing to severe COVID-19, see the CDC website.
 Healthcare providers should consider the benefit-risk for an individual patient.

 Mercy Urgent Care is one of few providers in Western North Carolina that is currently providing monoclonal antibody infusions.
 Patients may request or receive a referral for the treatment, to be administered at Mercy Urgent Care West Asheville, from their regular health care providers.
 Patients will then be contacted to screen for and schedule the infusion, which is covered by insurance.
-The infusion is administered via IV therapy and takes 21 minutes, followed by an hour of observation.
+The infusion is administered via IV therapy and takes 21 minutes—or can be administered subcutaneously via 4 injections—followed by an hour of observation.
 Patients will be brought into the clinic through a separate entrance and kept in an area designated for infusions separate from the rest of the clinic’s urgent care services.

 The United States FDA has made monoclonal antibody infusions available under an emergency access mechanism called an emergency use authorization (EUA).
 The EUA is supported by a Secretary of Health and Human Service (HHS) declaration that circumstances exist to justify the emergency use of drugs and biological products during the COVID-19 pandemic.

 - Monoclonal antibodies are laboratory-made proteins that mimic the immune system’s ability to fight off harmful pathogens such as viruses.
 It’s used to treat mild to moderate symptoms of COVID-19 in non-hospitalized adults who are at high risk for developing severe COVID-19 symptoms or the need for hospitalization